WDI-SEA/react-development-course-materials/01-React Key Concepts/06-lotr-code-along.md

   }
 ```

-Once you've got props working for one component, then write two more!
+Once you have props working for one component, then write two more!

-In `src/App.js`, call the `<Movie>` component again with different values for the `title`, `hours` and `minutes`
+In `src/App.js`, call the `<Movie>` component again with different values for the `title`, `hours`, and `minutes`
 properties.
 Display information for the complete trilogy!
-(If you don't know everything about Lord of the Rings off the top of your head, here it is).
+(If you don't know everything about 'Lord of the Rings' off the top of your head, here it is.)